d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 </template>
 ```

-Next, we are creating the `NavItem` component.
+Next, we are create the `NavItem` component.
-We are defineing a single prop which gets passed by the parent component called `routeConfig` that contains a whole route configuration record.
+We are defining a single prop which gets passed by the parent component called `routeConfig` which contains a whole route configuration record.
 Now we can focus on the template.
-We are adding a `<router-link>` and we will pass the route target by using the unique `name`.
+Next add a `<router-link>` and pass the route target using the unique `name`.
-As the label of the link we can now use the `label` from our `meta` information object we provided in the router configuration.
+For the label of the link we can use the `label` from our `meta` information object which we defined in the router configuration.

 ```html
 <script setup lang="ts">